 “What?
 Why not?”

-“Due to the nature of Mr. Stark’s arc reactor, we'd feel more comfortable keeping him heavily monitored to make sure there are no complications from the energy blast.
-It’s nothing to be concerned about, but I’d feel it’d be best that he not have any visitors for the time being.”
+“Due to Mr. Stark’s arc reactor, we'd feel more comfortable keeping him heavily monitored to make sure there aren't any complications from the energy blast.
+It’d be best that he not have any visitors for the time being.”

 They tried to convince her to change her mind, to at least let them go in separately for a few minutes each, but she wouldn't budge.
 A few more days, she said, and then it’d be alright.